dart-lang/site-www/src/guides/libraries/objective-c-interop.md

 If bindings are generated without any filters, the resulting file can be millions of lines long.
 To solve this problem,
-the ffigen config has fields that enables you to filter out all the functions, structs, enums, etc., that you're not interested in.
+the ffigen config has fields that enable you to filter out all the functions, structs, enums, etc., that you're not interested in.
 For this example, we're only interested in `AVAudioPlayer`, so you can exclude everything else: